fred-corp/Advent-of-Code/Challenges/day01/README.md

 ## Solution

-The challenge wad done in Python, with a timer decorator to measure the execution time.
+The challenge was done in Python, with a timer decorator to measure the execution time.

 To run the solution, you need a working installation of [Python 3](https://www.python.org/downloads/).
 Then, run the following command from this directory: